-With its 6,000 m2 flagship store in Parque La Colina, and two more stores shortly to be opened in Centro Comercial Fontanar and Centro Comercial La Felicidad, H&M comes striding into the country’s fashion market, giving a significant boost to the textile industry in terms of design, price, quality and competition.
+With its 6,000 m2 flagship store in Parque La Colina, and two more stores shortly to be opened in Centro Commercial Fontanar and Centro Commercial La Felicidad, H&M comes striding into the country’s fashion market, giving a significant boost to the textile industry in terms of design, price, quality, and competition.

 But more than just a new brand, the arrival of H&M should be seen as a reaffirmation of Bogota and Colombia as a required market for retail heavyweights worldwide.

 A few years ago in Invest in Bogota we began a new strategy concentrated on attracting anchor companies, thus named for their international recognition or relevance in their particular industry.
 The key feature of these projects is the ability to attract other investors along the value chain and contribute to the positioning of the city as a destination for business and investment.